Znack/front-end-tips/javascript.md

 ## Good practices
 #### Avoid JavaScript where we can handle with pure HTML+CSS
  HTML and CSS are declarative, JavaScript is imperative - that's main reason why you should prefer HTML and CSS.

+#### Readability have the highest priority
+ Any imperative code is a hard to maintain, so first of all try make the code the readable and easy to understand

 #### Don't use scripts from external sources
  The same as similar tip from [CSS](/front-end-tips/content/css.html#dont-use-styles-from-external-sources)

 #### Add all `<script>` before closing `</body>` tag
  This allow your site to show first content without blocking on code execution

+#### Learn how the browser render the page
+ This will allow you write applications with better performance and avoid a lot of mistakes while working with native DOM API.
+The good explanation [is here](http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/)

+#### Handle the form's submit event, not click for the button
+ Some users prefer submit form with hitting Enter button inside the last input or pressing the Space button on `<input type="submit" />`

 #### All complex boolean instructions should be moved to function
  Avoid instruction with more than 1 operator inside of `if` conditions.
 Move such code `(allowUpdate) && ((user.isAdmin) || (user.role === item.owner)` to the separate function like `isAdminAndCanUpdate`